georgian-io/LLM-Finetuning-Toolkit/inference/README.md

 # Deployment

-In this section you can find the instructions on how to deploy your models different inference servers.
+In this section you can find the instructions on how to deploy your models using different inference servers.

+## Prerequisites

+### General

 To follow these instructions you need:

 - Docker installed
-- Path of the folder with model weights (if you want to serve with Ray) or HuggingFace repository with merged model (follow steps 1-4 from [How to merge the model](#how-to-merge-the-model))
+- HuggingFace repository with a merged model (follow steps 1-4 from [How to merge the model](#how-to-merge-the-model))
-- HuggingFace account

 Note: To use GPUs, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

+### Load testing

+- [Vegeta](https://github.com/tsenart/vegeta) installed (follow [this guide](https://geshan.com.np/blog/2020/09/vegeta-load-testing-primer-with-examples/) for installation)

 ## Automated deployment and benchmark

-With automated deployment you can easily deploy LLama-2, RedPajama, Falcon or Flan model and load test it for different number of requests.
-You just need a published repo with a model on HuggingFace (for vLLM and TGI) or a folder with model files (for Ray).
+With automated deployment you can easily deploy LLama-2, RedPajama, Falcon or Flan models and load test them for different number of requests.

-Go to <code> automated_deployment </code> folder.
+Go to <code> automated_deployment </code>folder.

 ```
 cd automated_deployment